phetsims/vector-addition/doc/implementation-notes.md

 or `Graph` without affecting vector classes.
 For further discussion, see https://github.com/phetsims/vector-addition/issues/234.

 * Model classes handle some responsibilities that arguably belong in view classes, and this contibutes to the coupling mentioned above.
 For example, the `getLabelContent` method found throughout the model classes is responsible for assembling a vector's label.
 The model rightly contains the information that appears in a label.
-But the information that appears in the label depends on the state of the view, so assumbling that information should be a responsibility of the view.
+But the information that appears in the label depends on the state of the view, so assembling that information should be a responsibility of the view.

 ## Screen differences